KatharineME/SocialMedia.how/README.md

 #programming #datascience #bioinformatics #genomics #julialang

-If you learned something from this (and want others to get some too), please like it, retweet it, and follow @KwatMDPhD 🌱 1% better than yesterday 📈
+If you learned something from this, please like it, retweet it, and follow @KwatMDPhD 🌱 1% better than yesterday 📈
 See you in the next ⌨️